reazulislam1487/url-shortener-backend/README.md

 # URL Shortener Service

-This repository contains a **URL Shortener Service** built as part of the **Full-Stack Developer Assignment**.
+A backend-powered URL Shortener Service built as part of the **Full-Stack Developer Assignment**.
-The application allows authenticated users to create short URLs, track total visits, and manage their links via a dashboard.
+The application allows authenticated users to generate short URLs, track visit counts, and manage their links securely.

-> Note: This repository currently includes the **backend** implementation.
-The frontend can be connected following the API documentation below.

 ---

-## 1. Setup Instructions
+## 1️⃣ Setup Instructions

 ### Prerequisites
 - Node.js (v18+ recommended)
 - npm
 - MongoDB (local or cloud)